Description

 on Windows

-This requires JDK 8 and Apache Maven.
+This requires JDK 11, Apache Maven and NPM.

 Documentation and Videos